JensRantil/jensrantil.github.io/content/posts/2024-12-19_pair-mob-sessions.md

 +++
 date = 2024-12-19T13:26:35+02:00
-title = "Pair and mob sessions" description = "Pair and mob programming is not just about coding." tags = [] slug = "pair-mob-sessions"
+title = "Pair and mob sessions" description = "Pair and mob programming are not just about coding." tags = [] slug = "pair-mob-sessions"
 +++